bburwell/HA-Sports-Scores/Soccer - FIFA World Cup & Club World Cup/readme.md

 - 2 Python Files call FIFA World Cup (2022 Data) and FIFA Club World Cup (Current 2025).
 They create json files that I then use rest sensors to pull the data in.
 They basically go through ESPN's API's and then trys to organize them in the  series section of the json.
 For testing I have just saved the filed in the config/www directory and then call them from the command line.
 - You will need to automate the calls to update during the season.
 Automation is not here, you will need to add the python call in configuration.yaml (eg. get_soccer_fifa_worldcup: 'python /config/www/worldcup.py')

-** Update 6-22-2025 - Python file now has a few fixes: displayNames being pulled didn't match ESPN API names (fixed), logos weren't matched up correctly in some cases (fixed), Code is updated with changes.
+** Update 6-22-2025 - Python file now has a few fixes: displayNames being pulled didn't match ESPN API names which caused the TBD's to be shown (fixed), logos weren't matched up correctly in some cases (fixed), Code is updated with changes.

 ** Added Concacaf Gold Cup